wise-vision/wisevision.proj/docs/set_up_chirpstack.md

-# How to set up chirpstack
+# How to Set Up ChirpStack

 Chirpstack is an open-source LoRaWAN Network Server stack.
 It is responsible for handling the communication between the LoRaWAN end-devices and the application server.
 In the WiseVision project, it is used to manage the communication between the LoRaWAN end-devices and the WiseVision bridge.

-## Run chirpstack in docker
+## Run Chirpstack in Docker

 ### Clone the repository:
 1. Clone the repository: